Optimism Stabilizes Thompson Sampling for Adaptive Inference: Thompson Sampling and Optimism

 where $\bonus$ is a deterministic \emph{bonus strength} parameter that controls the amount of optimism injected into the index.
 We set $\bonus$ to satisfy the following growth condition:

-When $\bonus=1$, the bonus $B_{a,t}$ coincides with the standard UCB bonus, and \citet{khamaru2024inference} show that this choice is sufficient to obtain stability for deterministic UCB-type policies.
-In contrast, because our action rule in \eqref{eq:ts:mean:1} is driven by \emph{randomized} indices, we require a slowly diverging $\bonus$ to control the additional sampling noise.
-This choice is crucial for stability of TS with mean bonus, and it incurs only a mild additional regret cost (see Remark~\ref{remark:regret}).
-Equivalently, this fits the general TS form \eqref{eq:ts:general} with $(\mean,\variance) = (\widehat{\mu}_{a,t}+B_{a,t}, 1)$, that is, it can be viewed as sampling from a mean-shifted pseudo-posterior
+When $\bonus=1$, the bonus $B_{a,t}$ coincides with the standard UCB bonus, and~\citet{khamaru2024inference} show that this choice is sufficient to obtain stability for deterministic UCB-type policies.
+Equivalently, the mean-bonus rule fits the general TS form~\eqref{eq:ts:general} with $(\mean,\variance) = (\widehat{\mu}_{a,t}+B_{a,t}, 1)$, and its action rule is~\eqref{eq:ts:mean:1}.
+Because these indices are randomized, in contrast to deterministic UCB-type policies, we require a slowly diverging $\bonus$ to control the additional sampling noise.
+This choice is crucial for stability of TS with mean bonus.
+Thus, the resulting indices are distributed as

 We highlight three complementary interpretations that justify this choice.